 A mechanistic approach to the understanding and description of retention processes in complex materials like cement needs the application of a bottom-up approach, focusing on the behaviour of the main sorbing minerals (e.g. C-S-H phases).
 Molecular dynamic simulation is an appealing modern technique to increase the knowledge on mechanisms of RN-organic and cement interactions.
-In particular, Androniuk and Kalinichev (2020) and Androniuk et al. (2017) analysed U and GLU interactions with C-S-H.
+In particular, the key role of Ca as a linking "bridge" between the surface of cement (or C-S-H) and polyhydroxocarboxylic acids (ISA or gluconic acid) has been already reported (Androniuk and Kalinchev, (2020); Jo et al. (2022); Pointeau et al. (2008).

-Concerning retention data, the studies on the potential role of cement superplasticizers on RN suggest that their impact on RN mobilisation should be negligible (Wieland et al, 2014; NDA, 2017; Garcia et al., 2018b; Baston et al., 2019).
-However, not much is known about the long-term evolution of cementbound superplasticizers in hardened concrete.
+Concerning retention data, the studies on the potential role of cement superplasticizers on RN suggest that their impact on RN mobilisation should be negligible (Wieland et al., 2014; NDA, 2017; Garcia et al., 2018b; Baston et al., 2019).
+However, not much is known about the long-term evolution of cement-bound superplasticizers in hardened concrete.
 Some authors mention that uncertainties remain as to whether RN behaviour would be the same when studying crushed or intact material.
 There is a lack of fundamental understanding on that subject.